 The Florida Solar Energy Center (FSEC), a state-supported research and training center for renewable energy and energy efficiency, offers a variety of resources and services, primarily focused on passive design principles and solar energy, to builders and consumers.

-Federal customers whose utilities have area-wide supply contracts through GSA (e.g., AGL Resources, Gulf Power, Okaloosa County Gas, Peoples Gas, Tampa Electric, and Florida Power & Light) may be able to take advantage of 3rd-party financed energy efficiency projects called utility energy services contracts (UESCs).
-Information is available on GSA's Energy Center of Expertise Library Page.
+Federal customers whose utilities have area-wide supply contracts through GSA (e.g., AGL Resources, Gulf Power, Okaloosa County Gas, Peoples Gas, Tampa Electric, Choctawhatchee Electric Cooperative, and Florida Power & Light) may be able to take advantage of 3rd-party financed energy efficiency projects called utility energy services contracts (UESCs).
+Information is available in GSA's Energy Division Library.
 Federal facilities should contact their account executive to determine the level of each utility's participation.